FactomProject/FactomSimpleGUI/README.md

 This is not a wallet.
 It does not keep track of your transactions.
 You need to write down your entry hashes to find them at a later time.
 It is an example of how to use java to program agianst factom.

+FactomSimpleGUI.jar is an executable jar file.
+With java on your system, run:

+java -jar FactomSimpleEntryGUI.jar